cfengine/documentation/reference/promise-types/processes.markdown

 **Allowed input range**: `0,99999999999`

-**Synopsis**: Range of integers matching the process id of a process
+**Description**: Range of integers matching the process id of a process

 **Example**: